julienreszka/julienreszka/notes/About-employee-well-being.md

 Netherlands, New Zealand and France, all have put an emphasis on giving time for rest and relaxation either through lower working hours or through more flexible working hours.

+This is possible because they have continuity plans in place to ensure that the work gets done even if the employee is not there.

 <hr>

 This is a work in progress